 Here are our recommendations regarding the separating partition:

-• For vehicles post-2012, we recommend obtaining written authorization from the insurance, ideally accompanied by the manufacturer's agreement.
+- For vehicles post-2012, we recommend obtaining written authorization from the insurance, ideally accompanied by the manufacturer's agreement.

 Additional note: The partition in the van remains a very good way to secure your vehicle and thermally insulate it.
 When you install locks (Méroni type) on the side door and rear doors, with a partition there will be no possible intrusion to the rear of the vehicle from the front doors.
-There will also be fewer thermal bridges from the front windshield to the rear of the vehicle, the windshield being one of the most difficult parts to insulate.
+There will also be fewer thermal bridges from the front windshield to the rear of the vehicle, the windshield being one of the hardest parts to insulate.

 What are the consequences if I do not approve my van even though it is converted into a Motorhome?

 If your van is converted into a Motorhome without going through the VASP approval, there is a discrepancy with its registration certificate!
-This situation can cause major complications, especially during the technical inspection, where you risk a categorical refusal, or worse, serious repercussions regarding your insurances.
+This situation can cause major complications, especially during the technical inspection, where you risk a categorical refusal, or worse, serious repercussions regarding your insurance.
 It would be particularly unfortunate to be denied reimbursement in case of an accident, simply for neglecting the RTI file procedure, wouldn't it?

 It is important to specify that we are only dealing here with the implications of a lack of approval for a vehicle that meets all the criteria of a Motorhome!